angular/angular/aio/content/guide/ivy.md

   }
 }
 ```
-- Reinstall your `package.json` dependencies to run the newly added script:
+- Reinstall your `package.json` dependencies to run the newly added script.

 ```
 npm install